Apple silicon: Apple W1

 The Apple W1 is a SoC used in the 2016 AirPods and select Beats headphones.
 It maintains a Bluetooth Class 1 connection with a computer device and decodes the audio stream that is sent to it.
 Its die size is 14.3 mm^{2}.

 Apple H1

-The Apple H1 chip was used in the second and third generation AirPods and the first generation AirPods Pro.
-It was also used in the Powerbeats Pro, the Beats Solo Pro, Beats Fit Pro, the 2020 Powerbeats, and AirPods Max.
+The Apple H1 chip was used in the second and third generation AirPods, first generation AirPods Pro and first generation AirPods Max.
+It was also used in the Powerbeats Pro, the Beats Solo Pro, Beats Fit Pro and the 2020 Powerbeats.
 Specifically designed for headphones, it has Bluetooth 5.0, supports hands-free "Hey Siri" commands, and offers 30 percent lower latency than the W1 chip used in earlier AirPods.

 Apple H2

-The Apple H2 chip is used in AirPods 4, AirPods Pro 2 and AirPods Pro 3.
+The Apple H2 chip is used in AirPods 4, AirPods 5, AirPods Pro 2, AirPods Pro 3, AirPods Max 2, and Apple Vision Pro.
+It was also used in the Powerbeats Pro 2.
 It has Bluetooth 5.3, and implements 48 kHz noise reduction in hardware.
 The 2022 version of the H2 operates only on the 2.4 GHz frequency, while the 2023 version adds support for audio transmission using a proprietary protocol in two specific frequency ranges of the 5 GHz band.